ninposec/goJS/README.md

 goJS is a simple command line tool written in Go, designed to download files from a list of URLs concurrently.
 For each URL, the tool creates a directory structure named after the domain part of the URL and downloads the corresponding file.

+The main purpose of this tool is to download Javascript files at scale.

+Can be combined with e.g. GetJS to fetch a list of Javascript URLs, then download found JS to a structured folder.

 ### Usage